 What is a Baby-Friendly Hospital?

 You may be asking yourself, “Aren’t all hospitals baby friendly?”.
-Well here’s the long and short of what a baby friendly hospital is and is not.
+This article will explain the long and short of what a baby friendly and mother friendly hospital is and is not.

 Most hospitals have maternity wards, and some even have birthing centers attached to them.
-However, hospitals or birth centers with the “baby friendly” designation work to provide evidence-based care for newborn babies during and after birth.
+However, hospitals or birth centers with the baby friendly or mother friendly designation work to provide evidence-based care for newborn babies during and after birth.

 Baby Friendly Hospitals or Birthing Centers Encourage and Offer: